SyncfusionSuccinctlyE-Books/Xamarin.Forms-Succinctly/README.md

 # Xamarin.Forms Succinctly

-Companion repo for the Xamarin.Forms Succinctly 2017 eBook from Syncfusion
+Companion repo for the Xamarin.Forms Succinctly e-book from Syncfusion.